A unique breed of only eleven miniature horses, known as the Rhodian Pony, found only on the island of Rhodes, is threatened by extinction.

 The farmers were not happy about their return, however.
 Although the miniature horses had helped them to do the hardest of chores before heavy equipment replaced the petite creatures, the same farmers chased them away.
 The miniature horses trampled the farm fields and many farmers shot them because of the damage they wreaked on their fragile crops.

 The miniature horses, known as Equus Caballus Caballus, suffered the greatest depletion of their numbers during WWII.
-After the Armistizio in 1943, the Italian front split in two and the soldiers who had remained loyal to Mussolini turned their fire on the Italians who had surrendered.
-Many of the “hunted” Italians of Rhodes took refuge in the mountains of Rhodes and to satisfy their need for food, they killed a significant number of the miniature horses.
+After the Armistice in 1943, the Italian front split in two, and the soldiers, who had remained loyal to Mussolini, turned their fire on the Italians, who had surrendered.
+Many of the “hunted” Italians of Rhodes took refuge in the mountains of Rhodes, and, to satisfy their need for food, they killed a significant number of the miniature horses.

-The petite creatures who survived found refuge in island’s stone mountains near Archangelos and Malona.
-The miniature horses became independent, wild and unruly, renouncing their human interaction with ancient Greece.
+The petite creatures who survived found refuge in the island’s stone mountains near Archangelos and Malona.
+The miniature horses became independent, wild, and unruly, renouncing their human interaction.

-The tale of these miniature horses is told by grandparents to their grandchildren and now, local guides are sharing the region’s folklore with tourists.
-Almost every farm in Rhodes had at least one such miniature horse as a part of its livestock.
-And the tale has been turned into a book.
-The Phaethon organization has ventured into publishing with two books in Greek about the horses.
-Book sales are used to both sensitize the community about this rare species as well provide financial support.
+The tale of these miniature horses is told by grandparents to their grandchildren and, now, local guides are sharing the region’s folklore with tourists.
+Almost every farm in Rhodes had at least one such miniature horse as a part of its livestock, and the tale has been turned into a book.
+The Phaethon organization has ventured into publishing two books in Greek about horses.
+Book sales are used to both sensitize the community about this rare species as well as provide financial support.

-In the 1980’s a total of 30 miniature horses were documented as existing on Rhodes.
+In the 1980s, a total of thirty miniature horses were documented as existing on Rhodes.
 In the decades that followed, however, their population decreased dramatically.

 Themistoklis Karakaidos is the Phaethon team member who tends to the miniature horses daily.
-“With his love and constant work, the 11 horses have the care they need, “stated Leventis.
+“With his love and constant work, the eleven horses have the care they need,” stated Leventis.
 “Every day we receive visitors but few in numbers, because people know very little about their existence.
 All our voluntary effort has focused on the survival of the horses.
-No time has been devoted to promoting the program to the Rodites and the tourists,” adds Leventis.
+No time has been devoted to promoting the program to the Rodites and the tourists.”

-He states that “Most of cost of the miniature horse’s food has been supplemented by Archangelos’ Municipal Authority budgeted from funding for feeding the deer, but that is not enough.
-The creatures require medication, healthcare, maintenance of the facility, staff to support them and so much more.”
+He states that “most of [the] cost of the miniature horse’s food has been supplemented by Archangelos’ Municipal Authority budgeted from funding for feeding the deer, but that is not enough.
+The creatures require medication, healthcare, maintenance of the facility, staff to support them, and so much more.”

 The pandemic has taken a toll on sustaining the miniature horses financially as well.
-According to Leventis, the lockdowns stopped scores of local school children from coming to visit the facility that would come before Corona by the bus load.
+According to Leventis, the lockdowns stopped scores of local school children that would come before the coronavirus pandemic by the bus load from visiting the facility.